jthuraisamy/TelemetrySourcerer/README.md

 ### Kernel-mode Callbacks

 To view kernel-mode callbacks, a driver needs to be loaded.
-Consider enabling test signing mode, temporarily disabling driver signature enforement (DSE), or signing the driver with a valid certificate:
+Consider enabling test signing mode, temporarily disabling driver signature enforcement (DSE), or signing the driver with a valid certificate:

 #### Test Signing Mode